MurpheyLab/MurpheyLab.github.io/README.md

 sudo gem install bundler
 bundle install
 ```
 3. If you get an error "while installing commonmarker" you might need to install additional libraries (zlib and ruby-dev) and then attempt bundle installation again.
+For MAC users, visit https://sourabhbajaj.com/mac-setup/Ruby/README.html and follow the steps there.
 If you did not get any errors, skip this part.
  ```
 sudo apt install zlib1g
 sudo apt install ruby-dev